mylokaye/Dynamics-365-Segment-Hygiene/README.md

 # Dynamics 365 Segment Hygiene (Filter out bad records)

-📝 Description
+📝 **Description**
-A powerful and customizable query designed for Microsoft Dynamics 365 Customer Insights - Journeys (formerly Marketing), enabling marketers and CRM admins to create dynamic segments based on contact first names.
-This query filters contacts whose first names begin with specific letters or meet certain conditions, making it ideal for targeted campaigns, data hygiene, or personalized outreach.
+A powerful and customizable query designed for Microsoft Dynamics 365 Customer Insights - Journeys (formerly Marketing), enabling marketers and CRM admins to create dynamic segments to filter ourt bad / poor quality records.

+This query filters contacts whose first names are either: empty, contains a period, or single character. making it ideal for filtering out bad contact records so that you can send personliased campaigns without worrying.

+📂 **Query Overview**